 Students are solely responsible for their medical bills.
 WCUCOM assumes no responsibility to seek reductions or waivers.
-Students must be free from any outstanding medical debts from the COM's affiliated hospitals or clinics prior to receiving a diploma.

 Immunizations

 WCUCOM, in conjunction with requirements of all hospitals accredited by the Joint Commission on Accreditation of Healthcare (JCAHO)/Healthcare Facilities Accreditation Program (HFAP), requires the following immunizations: